Skip to main content

 The British Library

 DCMS sponsors the British Library, which is an arm’s length body of the department based in St Pancras, London and Boston Spa, West Yorkshire.
-As the British Library is primarily funded by the public through what is called Grant-in-Aid from DCMS, our sponsorship role ensures the British Library is accountable in delivering its business plan and objectives as outlined in the Management Agreement with the department.
-We also have a support role in getting the British Library linked into policies and opportunities across government.
+As the British Library is primarily funded by the public through what is called Grant-in-Aid from DCMS, our sponsorship role ensures the British Library is accountable in delivering its business plan and objectives as outlined in the framework document with the department.
+We also have a role in getting the British Library linked into policies and opportunities across government.

 For example, we help them put forward funding cases, such as that to build state-of-the-art storage at the British Library’s site in Boston Spa to grow and protect the national collections it holds on behalf of the nation.
-Or we help address particular issues such as giving the Library the freedom other sponsored museums and galleries have to borrow money.
+Or we help them address particular issues such as giving the Library the freedom other sponsored museums and galleries have to borrow money.
 The British Library Board (Power to Borrow) Act received Royal Assent in April 2021.

 The National Archives